-As an electronic load, the PUL 10000 device recovers energy and feeds it back into the local power grid of a company or big electric plant.
+When working as electronic load (sink mode), a PUB 10000 device recovers energy and feeds it back into the local power grid at the point of installation or a big electric network (power grid).
 The recovered current adds to the grid current (see schematic below) and this can lead to an overload of the existing electric installation.
 Considering any two outlets, no matter of what type they are, there is usually no extra fusing installed in between.
 In case of a defect in the AC part (i.e. short-circuit) of any consumer device or when there are multiple devices connected which could take a higher power, the total current could flow across wires which are not laid out for this higher current.
 It could lead to damage or even fire in the wires or connection points.